yang-official/LC/SQL/_list.md

 584. Find Customer Referee
 585. Investments in 2016
 586. Customer Placing the Largest Number of Orders
-595. Big Countries
-596. Classes More Than 5 Students
 601. Human Traffic of Stadium
-620. Not Boring Movies
 626. Exchange Seats
 627. Swap Salary
 etc.